DM-GY-6063-2024F-B/DM-GY-6063-2024F-B.github.io/README.md

 The responses will be short, 200-word texts written to express your opinion and feelings about the text and the subject.

-### Class Participation

-Each week we will review the homework assignment and the readings during class.
-You are expected to be actively engaged in these discussions, whether it's presenting your work or receiving feedback from other students.

 ### Projects

 There will be two larger multi-week projects throughout the semester, the first around week 5 and the other around week 11.